Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Related Work

 \section{Related Work}

+\paragraph{Practical applications and benchmarks in logistics.} Research in logistics and transportation supports practical demands and provides benchmarks for evaluation.
+Classical formulations, for example dynamic pickup-and-delivery \cite{berbeglia2010dynamic} and airlift planning under operational constraints \cite{bertsimas2019airlift} -- establish the cost, capacity, and timing structures that real systems must comply with.
+Recently, the Airlift Challenge frames cargo delivery as a community benchmark with dynamic conditions \cite{delanovic2024airlift}.
+Against this backdrop, LLM/VLM-based systems are increasingly explored as front-ends that translate informal directives into structured goals.
+Yet, most existing demonstrations treat models as black-box solvers \citep{nicoletti2025impact, nicoletti2024green}.
+We emphasizes transparent goal interpretation and compatibility with symbolic verifiers, aiming to make conversational interfaces viable for logistics operations.

-\paragraph{Natural language interfaces for planning} Recent advances in LLMs have significantly improved the ability to convert natural language into formal planning representations.
-Prior work has explored using LLMs to translate high-level goals into formats such as PDDL, JSON, or action graphs, enabling non-expert users to interact with complex systems \cite{Song2022LLMPlannerFG, brohan2023can, shah2022robotic, huang2022inner, Liu2023LLMPEL}.
-While these approaches improve usability, they often assume that the LLMs interpret user intent correctly and do not offer verification mechanisms to ensure plan correctness or goal alignment.
+\paragraph{Natural language interfaces for planning.} Recent advances in LLMs have significantly improved the ability to convert natural language into formal planning representations.
+Prior work has explored using LLMs to translate high-level goals into formats such as PDDL, JSON, or action graphs, enabling non-expert users to interact with complex systems \citep{Song2022LLMPlannerFG, brohan2023can, shah2022robotic, huang2022inner, hao2024planning}.
+Collectively, these works lower barriers for non-experts and hence improve accessibility of the planner.
+On the downside, they assume that the LLMs interpret user objectives correctly and lack verification mechanisms to ensure plan correctness or goal alignment.

-\paragraph{Uncertainty estimation in LLMs} Uncertainty estimation in LLMs has gained increasing attention as a mechanism to detect hallucinations, flag low-confidence predictions, or guide interaction.
-Techniques such as token-level entropy, Monte Carlo dropout, and calibration-based methods have been applied to identify unreliable outputs \cite{gupta2024language, milanes2021monte, yang2024uncertainty}.
-More recent work integrates uncertainty into the model's training loop to steer learning or adjust user interaction strategies \cite{Bhatt2025KnowWhere}.
-Our approach builds on this idea by using uncertainty estimates not only to flag low-confidence outputs but also to initiate clarification loops with the user.
+\paragraph{Uncertainty estimation in LLMs.} Uncertainty estimation in LLMs has gained increasing attention as a mechanism to detect hallucinations, flag low-confidence predictions, or guide interaction.
+Techniques such as token-level entropy, Monte Carlo dropout, and calibration-based methods have been applied to identify unreliable outputs \citep{gupta2024language, milanes2021monte, yang2024uncertainty, Bhatt2025KnowWhere}.
+Together, these works motivate proactive interaction loops---surfacing ambiguity before committing to a plan---but most stop short of offering guarantees on intent correctness in logistics contexts.